 Despite its setting in a rural Midwestern community, Northwestern's student population is becoming more racially diverse.
-The number of students of color has doubled during the past 10 years.
-Approximately 15% of the freshmen who enrolled in the fall of 2018 were students of color.
+Approximately 12% of the freshmen who enrolled in the fall of 2022 were students of color.

-- Among our faculty and staff are individuals from Argentina, Canada, South Africa, South Korea and Taiwan.
+- Among our faculty and staff are individuals from Argentina, Canada, China, Mexico, South Korea and Taiwan.

 Scholarships of $2,500 are available to multicultural students who are accepted into Northwestern's Bridge Scholars program.
 To be eligible for the Bridge Scholars program, you must:

 - Be a member of a historically underrepresented population living in the U.S.

 - Have a high school GPA of 2.5 or above and an ACT score of 21 or above (or an SAT score of 1060 or above)

 - Demonstrate academic and leadership potential as well as the desire and commitment to develop further as a learner and leader while in college.